expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ## SAF URI

 A SAF URI is a URI that is compatible with the Storage Access Framework.
 It should look like this `content://com.android.externalstorage.*`.
-The easiest way to obtain such URI is by `askForDirectoryPermissionsAsync` method.
+The easiest way to obtain such URI is by `requestDirectoryPermissionsAsync` method.

 ## API